itjosephk2/task-tracker-react/README.md

 ---

+## Agile Development Process

+This project was developed using an Agile-inspired, iterative approach.
+Features were built incrementally and tested manually throughout each development cycle.
+Early wireframes and planning helped guide the initial structure, but refinements were made continuously based on feedback and testing.

+Key aspects of Agile followed:
+- **Incremental development**: Core functionality (authentication, task management) was prioritized and implemented early.
+- **Continuous testing**: Manual testing was carried out during and after each feature to ensure a reliable user experience.
+- **Adaptability**: UI and UX decisions evolved based on what worked well in practice, not just in theory.
+- **Feature-focused sprints**: Each session focused on completing a feature end-to-end (e.g. task creation, editing, or deletion).

+Although developed solo, this project emulates Agile workflows through iteration, responsiveness to change, and a focus on delivering working software at every stage.

+View the [GitHub Project Kanban Board](https://github.com/users/itjosephk2/projects/16) used to manage feature progress and tasks.

+--

 ## UX Design Process & Layout

 The UX design for the Task Tracker frontend was planned prior to development to ensure a clear, intuitive, and responsive user experience.
 The design process included early wireframes, layout planning, and a strong focus on usability principles such as clarity, accessibility, and mobile responsiveness.